bellaryyash23/PersonalCard_Flask/README.md

 👆Web-Based Personal Visiting Card👆

-🌟In this way, the age old static paper-bound visiting card is converted into a dynamic & interactive Web-based Visiting card.
+🌟In this way, the age old static paper-bound visiting card is converted into a dynamic & responsive Web-based Visiting card.